MichaelMMacLeod/memoize/README.md

 memoize
 =======

-Provides the define/memoize macro.
-It intercepts and caches the results of its function's calls.
+Provides the define/memoize macro which intercepts and caches the results of its function's calls.

 [Memoization](https://en.wikipedia.org/wiki/Memoization)
 > An optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.